cehbrecht/tgif-ai-2024-10/slides.md

 - **How it revolutionized NLP:** Use in models like GPT, BERT.
 - **Applications:** Text generation, translation, summarization.
 - **Visual:** High-level transformer architecture.

 ---

+## Importance of Data in AI
+- **Data as the Foundation of AI:**
+  - Data is essential for training AI models to recognize patterns, make decisions, and solve problems.
+- **Training Data:**
+  - The quality and quantity of data used to train a model greatly impact its performance.
+  - **Supervised learning:** Requires labeled data.
+  - **Unsupervised learning:** Works with unlabeled data, finds hidden patterns.
+- **Data Challenges:**
+  - **Overfitting:** When a model learns from noisy or irrelevant data.
+  - **Bias in Data:** Poor quality or biased data can lead to unfair or inaccurate models.
+- **Data Preprocessing:** Techniques like normalization, augmentation, and splitting (train/test) are used to improve the performance of models.

+---